Ravincroft's Retribution - 1. Leaving Home

 Jayden had moved around with his phone torch on to add to the light.
 ‘They are pretty safe curled up in there, Lia.’

 The light showed a joey, but it barely moved.
-‘It has detached from the teat which means we can safely remove it.’
+‘It has detached from the teat, which means we can safely remove it.’
 He carefully supported its back, legs, tail, and head, which he covered immediately with the towel, and brought the pillowcase up around the joey.
-‘It has some fur so it might survive.’
-The joey began struggling and its strong back legs pushed into Ren’s stomach through the pillow slip.
-‘It’s a fighter, perhaps it’ll be all right after all.’
+‘It has some fur, so it might survive.’
+The joey began struggling, and its strong back legs pushed into Ren’s stomach.
+‘It’s a fighter, perhaps it’ll be alright after all.’

 Jayden turned to see a van pull up.
 He squinted in the headlights but could make out a Fauna Rescue logo on the door.
 ‘They’re here, Ren.’

-Ren wouldn’t leave it here to die…er…’ Jayden shined the torch on the volunteer’s name tag which read Al but no surname.
+Ren would never leave any animal here to die, Mr. er…’ Jayden shined the torch on the volunteer’s name tag.

 ‘I’ve seen you before, haven’t I?’
 Ren interjected.